Hell–Sunnan Line: Route

 The Hell–Sunnan Line constitutes the section of the Nordland Line between Hell, Stjørdal and Sunnan, Steinkjer.
 At the time of the line's opening, it was 105.2 km long.
 The railway is single track, standard gauge, non-electrified, and equipped with centralized traffic control, partial automatic train control, and GSM-R. The railway line is owned and maintained by the Norwegian National Rail Administration.

 Starting in the south at Hell Station, which is located 31.54 km from Trondheim Central Station (Trondheim S), the Meråker Line branches from the Nordland Line.
 The latter crosses the river of Stjørdalselva on a 149 m truss bridge.
 It passes the closed Sandferhus Station before reaching Trondheim Airport Station (33.17 km from Trondheim S), which serves as an airport rail link and is situated below the terminal of Trondheim Airport, Værnes.
 Previously there was a 3 km spur from Sandferhus to Værnes and Øyanmoen.
 The mainline continues under the airport's taxiway and runway in the two Værnes Tunnels, the latter which is 150 m long, after which the line reaches Stjørdal Station (34.67 km).

 The line continues past the closed Vold Station, which was built to serve a mill, to Skatval, through which the line makes a semi-circular detour.
 Here it serves Skatval Station (41.90 km) and the closed Alstad Station.
-Alstad was previously an important station as it was conveniently placed for boat access from Frosta.
+Alstad was previously an important station as it was conveniently placed for boat access from Frosta Municipality.
 Located at 89.6 m above mean sea level (AMSL), it was the highest elevated station on the line.
 The line then enters the municipality of Levanger, where it first reaches the closed Langstein Station and then the closed Vudu Station.
 After Vudu, the line reaches its highest elevation of 99 m when it crosses over European Road 6 (E6).
 The line then reaches Åsen Station (61.40 km) before continuing past the closed Hammerberg Station to Ronglan Station (69.65 km).